edg198704/BOTTRADER/README.md

 *   **Modular & Extensible**: Easily swap out exchange APIs or trading strategies by modifying the configuration.
 *   **Advanced AI Strategy**: Includes a powerful ensemble strategy using XGBoost, RandomForest, and other models for sophisticated signal generation.
-*   **Robust Risk Management**: Features dynamic position sizing, ATR-based stop loss, multiple take-profit levels, and a portfolio-level circuit breaker to protect capital.
+*   **Robust Risk Management**: Features dynamic position sizing, ATR-based stop loss, and a portfolio-level circuit breaker to protect capital.
 *   **Persistent State**: All trades are logged to an SQLite database using SQLAlchemy, ensuring state is not lost on restart.
-*   **Remote Control via Telegram**: Includes an optional Telegram bot for real-time status monitoring, performance checks, and a 'kill switch' to halt trading remotely.
+*   **Remote Control via Telegram**: Includes an optional Telegram bot for real-time status monitoring and an emergency 'stop' command.
 *   **Asynchronous Core**: Built with `asyncio` for efficient, non-blocking I/O, critical for handling real-time market data and API requests.
 *   **Type-Safe Configuration**: Uses Pydantic for configuration loading and validation, preventing runtime errors from incorrect settings.
 *   **Graceful Shutdown**: Handles `SIGINT` and `SIGTERM` signals to ensure clean termination and resource cleanup.